-Emergency Medical Treatment and Incident / Accident Investigations
+Emergency Medical Treatment, Incident and Accident Investigations

 Prompt medical care may prevent a minor injury from becoming a major one.
 The following procedures should be followed in the event of a medical emergency.